LEARNAcademy/syllabus/postgresql/08rails_sql_joins.md

 # Martian Colony

 Welcome to Mars!
-There are two tables: `martians` and `bases` that make up the database of a Martian colony.
+Here are two tables: `martians` and `bases` that make up the database of a Martian colony.

 Let's assume that `martians` is the `left` table: